apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

   - `read:user`
   - `read:org`
 - The data collection speed is relatively slow for GitHub since they have a **rate limit of [5,000 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) per hour** (15,000 requests/hour if you pay for GitHub enterprise).
 You can accelerate the process by configuring _multiple_ personal access tokens.
 Please note that multiple tokens should be created by different GitHub accounts.
 Tokens belonging to the same GitHub account share the rate limit.

+#### Use Graphql APIs

+If you use `github.com` or your private GitHub Service supported, you could open this switcher to collect data more swiftly.

+- GraphQL APIs are 10+ times faster than REST APIs, but it may not be supported in GitHub on-premise versions.
+- GraphQL only uses 1 token to collect data because it's quick enough.

 #### Proxy URL (Optional)
 If you are behind a corporate firewall or VPN you may need to utilize a proxy server.
 Enter a valid proxy server address on your network, e.g. `http://your-proxy-server.com:1080`